Go Back Email Link

 Cheesecake Filling

-• 1 tablespoon gelatin +2 tablespoons water
+• 1 1/2 tablespoons gelatin + 3 tablespoons water

 • 8 ounces cream cheese (room temperature for a smooth cheesecake filling)